Best Running Shorts for Men of 2025

 The best men’s running shorts for road running, trail running, ultrarunning, and everything in between.

-To compile this buyer’s guide, we tested men’s running shorts from some of the best-known brands in trail running and ultrarunning, some companies in men’s general fitness, and even some whose reach is outside the core running community.
-Testing included thousands of miles, mainly on trails but also some on the roads and track.
-It involved running in many climates and settings, from the Rockies of Colorado to rail trails in the Midwest to coastal trails and roads in California.
+To compile this buyer’s guide, we tested men’s running shorts from some of the best-known brands in running, some companies in men’s general fitness, and even some whose reach is outside the core running community.
+We ran in them for hundreds of miles through various conditions on the trails, roads, and track in several different settings — from the Rockies of Colorado to rail trails in the Midwest to coastal roads in California to the mountains of western North Carolina.

 This guide is for runners seeking the best men’s running shorts in a variety of categories, including budget, fabric technology, storage, comfort, and much more.
 Learn more about our testing methodology, read our advice for choosing your next running shorts, and see our frequently asked questions about running shorts for men at the bottom of this guide.